May 8, 2013

 Assistant Professor Erik Girvan Wins Research Award

-Oregon Law Assistant Professor Erik Girvan is part of a research team that recently recieved a 2013 Incubating Interdisciplinary Initiatives (I3) Award.
+Oregon Law Assistant Professor Erik Girvan is part of a research team that recently received a 2013 Incubating Interdisciplinary Initiatives (I3) Award.
 The award, presented by the University of Oregon organization Research, Innovation and Graduate Education, provides funding to interdisciplinary research groups in support of developing large-scale projects.
 The research team was one of four groups selected from a pool of fifteen applicant teams.
 This is the first year the I3 award has been awarded.

 Girvan’s team will use this funding to work on their project, called “PRIDE: Positive and Restorative Investment in Discipline Reform in Education.”
 PRIDE will test the use of restorative justice concepts and practices to reduce or eliminate racial disproportionality in school discipline decisions.
 Other members of the team include: Jeffrey Sprague, Director of the College of Education and Institute on Violence and Destructive Behavior; John A. Inglish, Director of Technical Assistance and Consulting Services; and Claudia G. Vincent, Research Assistant for the Institute on Violence and Destructive Behavior.
 The team received $48,499 from I3 to launch their project.
 The award furnishes twelve months of funding.